waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # V. Development & Testing Pipeline

 ## A. Future Development Goals
 - **Pokémon Data Pipeline:** Investigate methods to pass party/PC data to custom tools to make `pokemon_stat_formatter` functional.
-This is a high-priority task for improving team-building efficiency.
-- **PC Navigation Tool:** Create a custom tool that can take a Pokémon's name and the current box number as input and generate the sequence of button presses required to navigate the PC boxes and select that specific Pokémon for withdrawal or deposit.
-This would automate the currently tedious and error-prone manual scrolling process.
-- **PC Search Tool:** Create a custom tool (`pc_pokemon_search`) that can search through all stored Pokémon in the PC and return a list of those that match specific criteria (e.g., have a certain move, are of a certain type).
-This will greatly speed up team building and strategic planning.
 - **Team Viability Assessor Agent:** Create an agent that takes the current party and an opponent's known roster to provide a pre-battle analysis, identifying key threats and potential win conditions.
 - **Encounter Log Agent:** Create an `encounter_log_agent` to take the output from `battle_log_parser` and auto-format it into a markdown entry for the notepad, streamlining documentation.
+- **Notepad Auditor Agent:** Create an agent to periodically review the notepad for inconsistencies, such as listing development goals for tools that already exist.
+- **Notepad Roster Retriever Tool:** Create a tool to parse the notepad and extract a specific opponent's roster to streamline input for the `battle_flow_predictor`.

 ## B. Untested Hypotheses (Active)
 - **PC Box Selection Anomaly:** The game may select the box one position *below* the highlighted cursor.
 This has only been observed once and requires further testing to confirm if it's a consistent bug.
 (Next Test: Next time 'CHANGE BOX' is used).

-## C. Self-Correction Log (Post-Reflection)
-- **Speed Assumption:** I must not assume my Pokémon is faster than an opponent's of the same species, even with a level advantage.
-Agatha's Lv58 Golbat proved to be faster than my Lv65 ECHO.
-This is a critical lesson in not making unverified assumptions about stats.
-- **Notepad Overwrite Error (Data Loss):** I incorrectly used the 'overwrite' action in turn 151346 with outdated content, erasing several new development goals. **Correction:** When using 'overwrite', I must ensure I am providing the full, most current version of the notepad to prevent data loss.
-This is a critical data management failure.
-- **Notepad Auditor Agent:** Create an agent to periodically review the notepad for inconsistencies, such as listing development goals for tools that already exist.
-- **Notepad Roster Retriever Tool:** Create a tool to parse the notepad and extract a specific opponent's roster to streamline input for the `battle_flow_predictor`.